buhains/NPC-Randomiser/README.md

 3. Underneath, you should see a dictionary starting with `trait = {` e.g. `races = {`

 **Adding a new trait**

-a.
-To add a new type for this trait, copy one of the lines e.g. `"None":4`.
+1. To add a new type for this trait, copy one of the lines e.g. `"None":4`.

-b.
-Press enter to add a new line underneath.
+2. Press enter to add a new line underneath.

-c.
-Ensure there is a comma (`,`) at the end of the line.
+3. Ensure there is a comma (`,`) at the end of the line.

 **Modifying a trait**
 - Change type: Replace the value within the quotation marks (`"`) to the new type you want to add e.g. `"Warforged"`.